sharriton/code_examples/README.md

 This was practice with OOP.
 The goal was to pull records from a text file with variable size customer records, fill each customers corresponding object with data, manipulate the data, sort the data, find average values of all customers etc.

+the customers.txt file has the data in it.
+The first input response that is needed is the file path of the customers.txt file.
+If you run the program in terminal, all you have to do is drag the file into the terminal window, drop it, and press enter and it should work just fine.